openlibhums/memory-alpha/README.md

 For accessibility we are aiming for all color contrast pairs to have a [contrast ratio of at least 4.5](https://app.contrast-finder.org/).
-Based on the colors defined in `tailwind.config.js`, we have identified these accessible colour pairs for text and semantic elements:
+Based on the colors defined in `css/settings.css` and `css/utilities.css`, we have identified these accessible colour pairs for text and semantic elements:

 ```
 text-tan bg-black